Bowfishing is becoming a hugely popular pastime that can be enjoyed by people of all ages.

 Meh, it might be possible – but you’d need to choose a solar light that could be turned on and off, and make sure it’s had a full, uninterrupted charge during the day.

-How much light it provides and for how long will depend on the quality of the unit, and how much direct sunlight it’s had during the day.
+How much light it provides and for how long will depend on the quality of the unit, and how much direct sunlight it’s had before you set out.

-As such, solar lights aren’t usually the go-to option for bowfishing illuminations.
+As such, for reliability, solar lights aren’t usually the go-to option for bowfishing, and are more suitable for illuminating your driveway back home.

-Providing you can power it from a battery or generator, you can pretty much use any lights you want for bowfishing – it’s just some work much better than others.
+Providing you can power it from a battery or generator, you can pretty much use any lights you want for bowfishing – but some work much better than others.

-Let me know which option you’ve got and why.
+Let me know which option you’ve got for and why.

 In the meantime, stay bright, and happy hunting.